It’s almost time to collect your keys and move into your new property.

 Whatever sort of survey you choose, you will now have had the report and shared it with your solicitor.

-They will have raised enquiries to the seller regarding any issues it highlights.
+This can help you raise enquiries to the seller regarding any issues it highlights.

 Before you exchange, you need to make sure you are happy to continue with the purchase of the property and have an idea of the cost of any significant work that the survey recommends.